brighthush/TextClassification/README.md

 * internal used element name should begin with "_"
 * internal used private element name should begin with "__"

+## Data Structure
+### Data for training and testing
+These data are sotred in train_rows and test_rows.
+The format of each row is described below.
+> [row_name, dict of word bag, row_label, feature_list]
+> row_name
+> dict of word bag: this contains word count for each word as dict in python.
+> row_label : the class of this row
+> feature_list : This is a list, each element is the value corresponding to each feature.
+### vocabulary information
+word_hash : map each word to a int value hash_word : this is a list, which correponding to the word_hash hw_cnt : the size of hash_word which means the number of different words
+labels: this is a set, which stores the different labels in this train data

 ## File and Function introduction
 ### read_data.py